bsm3d/BSM-Tools/complete-bsm-guide.md

 =====================
 1. Start with basic implementations and gradually add complexity as needed.
 2. Use debug visualization during development to understand tool behavior.
-3. Combine different BSM tools for more complex workflows.
+3. Combine different BSM tools Includes for more complex workflows.
 4. Always check return values and success flags.
 5. Use appropriate settings for your specific use case.